 Welcome to 4-H!4-H is the largest youth organization in the US.
 Sponsored by the University of Tennessee Extension, US Dept of Ag & Knox Co Gov, 4-H in Knox County provides research based educational experiences that promote excellence, responsibility, integrity, leadership and lifeskills.Join us and Make the Best, Better!

 We had a great year as a club.
-Each and every member jumped in a participated in almost every program each month.
+Each and every member jumped in and participated in almost every program each month.

-We had 5 members to attend the East Tn Subregional contest in their project area.
+Four members attended the East Tn Subregional contest in their project area.
 Each member created a project board explaining their project work and were interviewed by judges at the contest.
-Each member also put together a portfolio of their 4-H work for the past 3 years and this was also judged agains other middle schoolers in their project across the region.
-All 5 members received overall awards at this event!
-It was the most winners from any one 4-H club in the region!
-Congratulations go to Jerome, Anne, Sophie, Camille & Reagan.
+Each member also put together a portfolio of their 4-H work for the past 3 years and this was also judged against other middle schoolers in their project across the region.
+All 4 members received top awards in their project!
+Congratulations go to Johnica, Anne, Camille & Reagan.

 This club is FREE to join and offers many hands on learning opportunities.
 We meet after school from 3:45 PM until 4:45 PM.
 Please open up and print off a copy of the enrollment form and bring it to our first meeting in October or the first meeting that you can attend.